 Kent was raised in the Cascade Mountains of Oregon.
 He briefly attended Stanford University before being kicked out for radical activities.
 After that, he logged timber, worked construction, tried his had at free-lance journalism, and eventually ended up researching child development at the University of Minnesota.
 He makes his home in St. Paul, a city her dearly loves.
 He does all of his writing in small St. Paul coffee shop and attributes his success as a writer to those wonderful stories he read as a child.

 Nominations were accepted in one of six categories (Nominations closed February 1, 2018):

 (1) Nonfiction: nonfiction works such as history, biography, guidebooks, cookbooks, books about science and nature, and scholarly works.

 (2) Fiction: novels, short stories, plays, and other works of narrative fiction.

-(5) Poetry: collections of poetry or a single poem of book length.
+(4) Poetry: collections of poetry or a single poem of book length

-(6) Memoir: books that examine some aspect of the world from a highly personal perspective whether in the form of a memoir, personal essay, or other work of creative nonfiction.
+(5) Memoir: books that examine some aspect of the world from a highly personal perspective.

-NOTE: Nominations for the 30th annual NEMBA, honoring books published in 2017, will be accepted beginning in October 2017.
+NOTE: Nomination information and forms for the 31st annual NEMBA, honoring books published in 2018 will be available in the fall of 2018.